MaximilianLS98/MaximilianLS98/README.md

 #### I'm a Full Stack developer at WAYS.

 ### Currently hooked on Next.js, TailwindCSS and split between Strapi and Sanity
+### 🌱 Also in the process of learning Shopify Hydrogen and Remix for Ecommerce

 📫 Contact me at Maximilianls@outlook.com